 If I ever apply for a job as an award ticket booker, this post will be my resume.
+Finding United Saver Availability for such an obscure itinerary as Venice, Italy to Des Moines, Iowa is a point of pride.

 If you follow my adventures, you know that I’m a huge fan of Camp Mom: extending your trips by keeping the kids overseas for less of the cost of summer camp.
 So far we’ve done Camp Mom Europe, Camp Mom Asia, and Camp Mom South America.